 Fosshotel Mývatn.
 The location of this hotel is ideal for couples: close to Iceland’s largest lake, Mývatn, in north Iceland.
 You’ll wake up to incredible views, fresh air, and the sounds of thousands of birds.
-The hotel contains a restaurant that overlooks the lake and serves Nordic cuisine and boasts a beautiful view of the lake, so you’ll get to take in the tastes and sights of Iceland simultaneously.
+The hotel contains a restaurant that serves Nordic cuisine and boasts a beautiful view of the lake, so you’ll get to take in the tastes and sights of Iceland simultaneously.

 Tel. +354 453 0000 Book your stay on Islandhotel.is